Regulations for the 14th Klaudia Taev Competition (2025)

 Singers must perform with piano accompaniment two pieces of a different character from different composers.
 At least one of them must be an operatic aria.
 Chosen pieces can also (but not necessarily) be performed in later rounds.

 NB!
-The entire duration of performing time may not exceed 10 minutes.
+The entire duration of the performance may not exceed 10 minutes.

 B – AUDITION BY VIDEO RECORDING –